-Developer Eli Lever has been posting fascinating videos documenting the challenges and progress of building an eight-story, 49-unit, 360,000-square-foot project in New York City.
+Developer Eli Lever has been posting fascinating videos documenting the challenges and progress of building an eight-story, 49-unit, 36,000-square-foot project in Brooklyn.

 It should be required viewing for advocates who characterize developers’ income as “profit” rather than earnings for difficult, complicated and risky work — and who assume that profit is the reason rents are higher at market-rate projects.
 (The primary reason: less public subsidy.)